DCT

 V. Key Claim Terms for Construction

-• Context and Importance: This phrase is the central limitation describing the concurrent operation of the shader core and is the focus of Plaintiff's noninfringement argument.
-Its construction will determine whether the accused GPU's method of handling multiple task streams falls within the scope of the claim.
+• Context and Importance: This phrase is the core of the claimed invention and the primary basis for BMW's non-infringement argument.
+(Compl. ¶117).
+Its construction will determine whether the accused Adreno GPU's method of handling multiple task streams falls within the claim's scope.

 • Intrinsic Evidence for Interpretation: